 How are ultrasounds performed?

-The child and his or her caregiver (must be a parent or legal guardian) are escorted to a dimly lit ultrasound exam room.
-The ultrasound exam is performed with the child lying down on a soft table.
-A warm water-based gel is placed on the skin over the area to be studied.
-The technologist slides the transducer over the area and takes pictures of the underlying organs.
-The pictures appear on the ultrasound machine screen.
-During the exam, the child may be asked to hold his or her breath at times or lay in different positions.
+During an ultrasound, your child will lie down on a soft table.
+The technologist will apply a warm gel to the skin and then move a small device called a transducer over the area being examined.
+The technologist slides the transducer over the area to get ultrasound images.
+Throughout the exam, the child may need to hold his or her breath at times or lay in different positions.
 It is important to hold as still as possible.
 Most ultrasound exams take 30 minutes.